slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 ### Data Model

 #### Naming Conventions
-The names of items, relationa and Enums must:
+- The names of items, relations and Enums must:
 	- Contain only alphanumeric characters
 	- Must use **Pascal** case
-> Examples: OrderTypes as an enum, Order2InvoiceRel for a relationship, Order for an item type
+	 > 	Examples: OrderTypes as an enum, Order2InvoiceRel for a relation, Order for an item type

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5OTM4ODgwNDUsLTIwMjk3NDc2NTAsLT
+eyJoaXN0b3J5IjpbLTUzMDA0MTAyMiwtMjAyOTc0NzY1MCwtNj
-YzMDE1Mzc4MCwxNjIwMTcwMDkwLDk0ODY5MTk0MCwxNzc1NDc1
+MwMTUzNzgwLDE2MjAxNzAwOTAsOTQ4NjkxOTQwLDE3NzU0NzU0
-NDEsLTgxODc0Mzc2N119
+MSwtODE4NzQzNzY3XX0=
 -->